4th Grade Curriculum for Secular Homeschoolers

 4th Grade History Curriculum

 For fourth grade history we’ll be using Curiosity Chronicles Early Modern History, vol 2.
-We get the full bundle with the teacher manual, student book, and lap books.
+We get the full bundle with the instructor’s guide and student workbook.
+We also add the LitHouse Learning history writing workbook for CC Early Modern.

 We’ve really enjoyed using Curiosity Chronicles to teach elementary school history.
 If you do not like the format of Curiosity Chronicles, I recommend History Quest by Pandia Press.